 Is coconut yogurt low FODMAP?

-For those of you who do wish to make this recipe low FODMAP, it’s also important to know the best low FODMAP yogurts to use.
+For those of you who do wish to make this recipe into a low FODMAP sauce, it’s also important to know the best low FODMAP yogurts to use.
 Coconut yogurt is low FODMAP at portions of up to 1/2 cup, therefore this recipe makes the cut.
 As long as you don’t eat more than 1/3 of the entire batch in a sitting!
 Be careful, it’s pretty delicious – you might feel tempted!

 If you aren’t keen on coconut yogurt, lactose-free plain greek yogurt is also a great low FODMAP option.
 Greek yogurt tends to be thicker than coconut yogurt.
 So, you may end up with a thicker tzatziki consistency if you choose to make that swap.